-3

-Figure 3.1: Step 3.1
+Figure 3-1: Step 3.1, Project target language

 Go to the tools menu > “Create and Package IP”

 On the introductory screen, select the next option.

-Select “Create new AXI4 peripheral” and then in the IP location, go up one level in the directory hierarchy from where your high-level project file is located, so your high-level project directory and the IP that we will create will be located in the same directory (e.g. C:/…./XX/high-level & C:/…/XX/IP)
+Select “Create new AXI4 peripheral” and then in the IP location, go up one level in the directory hierarchy from where the high-level project file is located.
+The high-level project directory and the IP that will be created should be located in the same directory (e.g. C:/…./XX/high-level & C:/…/XX/IP)